xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

   - rib
 position: top
 excerpt: >-
-  This blog series chronicles IOS-XR's Journey to the web through a series of integrations with community tools.
   Open/R, open sourced by Facebook in 2017 is a great example of open source innovation driving the evolution of vendor network stacks to be more open and pluggable.
 In this blog, we understand the various integration points and expectations with Open/R and see how IOS-XR lives up to the task at hand, quite admirably.
 ---

 {% include toc %}